Samuel Taylor Coleridge: Poetry

-The Rime of the Ancient Mariner, Christabel, and Kubla Khan
+The Rime of the Ancient Mariner, Christabel, and "Kubla Khan"

 Coleridge is arguably best known for his longer poems, particularly The Rime of the Ancient Mariner and Christabel.
 Even those who have never read the Rime have come under its influence: its words have given the English language the metaphor of an albatross around one's neck, the quotation of "water, water everywhere, nor any drop to drink" (almost always rendered as "but not a drop to drink"), and the phrase "a sadder and a wiser man" (usually rendered as "a sadder but wiser man").
 The phrase "All creatures great and small" may have been inspired by The Rime: "He prayeth best, who loveth best;/ All things both great and small;/ For the dear God who loveth us;/ He made and loveth all."
 Millions more who have never read the poem nonetheless know its story thanks to the 1984 song "Rime of the Ancient Mariner" by the English heavy metal band Iron Maiden.
-Christabel is known for its musical rhythm, language, and its Gothic tale.Kubla Khan, or, A Vision in a Dream, A Fragment, although shorter, is also widely known.
-Both Kubla Khan and Christabel have an additional "Romantic" aura because they were never finished.
-Stopford Brooke characterised both poems as having no rival due to their "exquisite metrical movement" and "imaginative phrasing."
+Christabel is known for its musical rhythm, language, and its Gothic tale.

+"Kubla Khan", although shorter, is also widely known.
+Both "Kubla Khan" and Christabel have an additional "Romantic" aura because they were never finished.
+Stopford Brooke characterised both poems as having no rival due to their "exquisite metrical movement" and "imaginative phrasing".

 Conversation poems

-The eight of Coleridge's poems listed above are now often discussed as a group entitled "Conversation poems".
-The term was coined in 1928 by George McLean Harper, who borrowed the subtitle of The Nightingale: A Conversation Poem (1798) to describe the seven other poems as well.Magnuson (2002), p.
-45. The poems are considered by many critics to be among Coleridge's finest verses; thus Harold Bloom has written, "With Dejection, The Ancient Mariner, and Kubla Khan, Frost at Midnight shows Coleridge at his most impressive."
+These eight poems are now often referred to as "Conversation poems".
+The term was coined in 1928 by George McLean Harper, who borrowed the subtitle of The Nightingale: A Conversation Poem to describe the seven other poems as well.
+The poems are considered by many critics to be among Coleridge's finest verses; Harold Bloom wrote, "With Dejection, The Ancient Mariner, and "Kubla Khan", Frost at Midnight shows Coleridge at his most impressive."
 They are also among his most influential poems, as discussed further below.

 Harper considered that the eight poems represented a form of blank verse that is "...more fluent and easy than Milton's, or any that had been written since Milton".
-In 2006 Robert Koelzer wrote about another aspect of this apparent "easiness", noting that Conversation poems such as "Coleridge's The Eolian Harp and The Nightingale maintain a middle register of speech, employing an idiomatic language that is capable of being construed as un-symbolic and un-musical: language that lets itself be taken as 'merely talk' rather than rapturous 'song'."
+In 2006, Robert Koelzer wrote about another aspect of this apparent "easiness", noting that Conversation poems such as "Coleridge's The Eolian Harp and The Nightingale maintain a middle register of speech, employing an idiomatic language that is capable of being construed as un-symbolic and un-musical: language that lets itself be taken as 'merely talk' rather than rapturous 'song'."

 The last ten lines of Frost at Midnight were chosen by Harper as the "best example of the peculiar kind of blank verse Coleridge had evolved, as natural-seeming as prose, but as exquisitely artistic as the most complicated sonnet."
 The speaker of the poem is addressing his infant son, asleep by his side: